1catano/node-graphql-service-openfaas/README.md

 OpenFaaS Node.js 12 (LTS) and ApolloGraphQL micro-service template
 =============================================

-This template provides Node.js 12 (LTS) and full access to [ApolloGraphQL](https://www.apollographql.com/docs/apollo-server/) for building microservices for [OpenFaaS](https://www.openfaas.com), Docker, Knative and Cloud Run.
+This template provides Node.js 12 (LTS) and full access to [ApolloGraphQL](https://www.apollographql.com/docs/apollo-server/), through Express middleware, for building microservices for [OpenFaaS](https://www.openfaas.com), Docker, Knative and Cloud Run.

 With this template you can create a new microservice and deploy it to a platform like [OpenFaaS](https://www.openfaas.com) for: